Skip to main content

 • Eliquis (apixaban) is a prescription medication that treats and prevents certain blood clots.

 • The typical Eliquis dosage in adults is 2.5 mg to 5 mg by mouth twice daily.
-But your dosage and length of treatment can vary depending on your health condition or situation.
+Your dosage and length of treatment can vary depending on your health condition or situation.

 • There are ways to save on Eliquis.
 If you’re eligible, a manufacturer savings card can help you access Eliquis for as little as $10 per month.
 A patient assistance program is also available.

-Eliquis (apixaban) is a popular direct oral anticoagulant medication.
-It’s a brand-name only medication that’s used to treat and prevent blood clots.
-If you’re prescribed Eliquis, you’ll take it by mouth.
+Eliquis (apixaban) is a popular direct-acting oral anticoagulant medication.
+It’s a brand-name medication that’s used to treat and prevent blood clots.
+If you’re prescribed Eliquis, you’ll take it by mouth twice daily.

 Unlike the older anticoagulant (blood thinner) warfarin (Coumadin, Jantoven), one unique feature of Eliquis is that it doesn’t require regular blood testing to check how well it works.
 This helps simplify your medication regimen — which is especially helpful if you’re juggling multiple medications.

 In this guide, we’ll cover typical Eliquis dosages in adults.
-But remember that you should always take the dosage recommended by your healthcare provider.
-They may have you take a different dose of Eliquis.
+But remember that you should always take the dosage recommended by your healthcare professional.
+They may have you take a different dose of Eliquis than described below.

 Avg retail price